magic-note.ai — guide — 120×42

-Everything you need to get the most out of Magic Note Pro.
+Everything you need to get the most out of Magic Note — onboarding, picking an AI, locking cards to a model, MCP, transcription, maps, and shortcuts.

 Getting Started